Richard Holbrooke: Early life

-Holbrooke was born on April 24, 1941, in New York City, to Dan Holbrooke, a doctor, and Trudi Kearl (née Moos), a potter; brother, Andrew, survives him.
+Holbrooke was born on April 24, 1941, in New York City, to Dan Holbrooke (né Goldbrajch), a doctor, and Trudi Kearl (née Moos), a potter; brother, Andrew, survives him.
 Holbrooke's mother, whose Jewish family fled Hamburg in 1933 for Buenos Aires before coming to New York, took him to Quaker meetings on Sundays.
 She stated: "I was an atheist, his father was an atheist...
 We never thought of giving Richard a Jewish upbringing.
 The Quaker meetings seemed interesting."

 Holbrooke's father, who died of colon cancer when Richard was 15 years old, was born of Polish Jewish parents in Warsaw and took the name Holbrooke after migrating to the United States in 1939.
 The original family name was Goldbrajch.
 During his teens, Holbrooke spent more time at the house of his friend David Rusk than his own home.
 David's father was Dean Rusk who became President Kennedy's Secretary of State in 1960.
 Rusk inspired Holbrooke; however, he did not give him any special treatment during his career.

 After Scarsdale High School, Holbrooke earned a Bachelor of Arts in history from Brown University in 1962, attending on a full-tuition scholarship.
 He was later a fellow at the Woodrow Wilson School of Public and International Affairs at Princeton University, leaving in 1970.

-At Brown, Holbrooke was the Editor-in-Chief of the Brown Daily Herald in his senior year (1961-62).
+At Brown, Holbrooke was the Editor-in-Chief of the Brown Daily Herald in his senior year (1961–62).